w3c/design/templates/technical-decisions.md

 * Whenever possible, [polyglot HTML5](https://www.w3.org/TR/html-polyglot/) (eg: we close all tags)
 * HTML should pass our own validator, if at all possible (tip: use [`validate.sh`](validate.sh))
 * The default filename is `index.html`
-  👉 The extension `.htm` is a remnant of MS-DOS limitations; the name `Overview` fell out of fashion, is unnecessarily long, and has mixed case
+  👉 The extension `.htm` is a remnant of MS-DOS limitations; the name `Overview` fell out of fashion, is unnecessarily long, and contains mixed case

 ## 3. CSS